mohantee/single-price-grid-component/README.md

 - Not to think too much about creating a mini design system for projects like this where the design spec isn't available.

-Other than that this project was not easy.
+Other than that this project was easy.

 ### Useful resources